 The PhD Program

-The International Max Planck Research School for the Science of Human History (IMPRS-SHH) is a joint PhD program of the Max Planck Institute for the Science of Human History (MPI-SHH) > Geoanthropology and Jena University (Friedrich Schiller University – FSU).
-Doctoral researchers have a primary affiliation with one of the research groups of the MPI-SHH > Geoanthropology or one of the participating research groups of FSU.
+The International Max Planck Research School for the Science of Human History (IMPRS-SHH) is a joint PhD program of the Max Planck Institute of Geoanthropology and Jena University (Friedrich Schiller University – FSU).
+Doctoral researchers have a primary affiliation with one of the research groups of the MPI-GEA or one of the participating research groups of FSU.